jhimyromeromeza/holbertonschool-low_level_programming/hello_world/README.md

-practica of lenguaje c and compilacion
+practic of lenguaje c and y compilador